FL Studio Mobile

 FL Studio Mobile - Home Panel

-The Home Panel contains administrative settings grouped according to the SONGS, SETTINGS, SHOP and SHARE tabs.
+The Home Panel contains administrative settings grouped according to the SONGS, PROJECT, SETTINGS, SHOP and FILES tabs.

 NOTE: Tap the SAVE button to open the save dialog.
 Swipe to quick-save (overwrite) the current project, without a pop-up dialog.

 NOTE: Not all features are available on all operating systems.

 The help button is your friend!
 Under it you can find...

 - User manual - You are reading it.

 - Getting started video - Play the introductory video tutorial.

 - Video Tutorials - An extensive YouTube FL Studio Mobile video playlist.